komjk/TNC/README.md

    - Check terminal color support if colors aren't displaying
    - File output will match terminal output exactly

-## Security Considerations

-When using the Network Connection Tester (TNC), please keep the following security considerations in mind:

-1. **Input Validation**:
-   - Ensure that all inputs, especially URLs and headers, are properly validated.
-The tool includes basic validation, but users should be cautious about the data they provide.

-2. **SSL/TLS Verification**:
-   - By default, SSL verification is enabled to protect against man-in-the-middle attacks.
-If you choose to disable SSL verification using the `--no-verify` option, be aware that this exposes you to potential security risks.
-Only disable SSL verification if you fully understand the implications.

-3. **Error Handling**:
-   - The tool logs errors using the logging module.
-Avoid exposing sensitive information in error messages.
-Review logs regularly to ensure no sensitive data is being captured.

-4. **Command Injection Prevention**:
-   - The tool sanitizes inputs for subprocess calls to prevent command injection vulnerabilities.
-Always ensure that inputs are validated before use in system commands.

-5. **Network Operations**:
-   - The tool implements retry logic for network operations to handle transient failures.
-However, be cautious when testing against unknown or untrusted hosts, as this could expose your system to risks.

-6. **User Permissions**:
-   - Some tests, such as ICMP, may require elevated permissions.
-Ensure you have the necessary permissions and understand the implications of running the tool with elevated privileges.

-7. **Configuration Management**:
-   - If you plan to extend the tool or integrate it with other systems, avoid hardcoding sensitive information (like API keys).
-Use environment variables or configuration files to manage sensitive data securely.

-8. **Regular Updates**:
-   - Keep the tool and any dependencies up to date to mitigate vulnerabilities.
-Regularly check for updates and security patches.

-9. **Network Security**:
-   - Be aware of your network environment when running tests.
-Testing against public or untrusted networks can expose your system to risks.
-Use a secure and trusted network whenever possible.

-By following these security considerations, you can help ensure that your use of the Network Connection Tester remains secure and effective.

 ## License

 This tool is provided as-is under the MIT License.